 The grapes are hand-harvested, then gently pressed and fermented on the skins for 20 days at 25 to 26°C in stainless steel.
 35% of the wine is then aged in mid-toasted French oak (a third new) for 30 months.
 The remaining 65% spends three years in 20 to 50 hectolitre casks.

 Ruby red in colour.
-Perfumes of ripe blackberry fruit and dried cherries mixed with sweet spice leather and herbal notes.
-The warm summer has produced a rich and opulent wine which is approachable and forward in its youth.
-It is full-bodied with typical Nebbiolo tannins and a little less acidity than usual, giving it greater richness and instant appeal.
+Perfumes of ripe blackberry fruit and black cherries mixed with sweet spice leather and herbal notes.
+This wine is fine and elegant yet full-bodied with supple tannins giving great ageing potential.

 Serve with red meat dishes, game or seasonal truffle, mature cheeses.